GitExcited/MRE-soen341projectW2024/Sprint 1/Contributions.md

 ### Yan Pilon - Developer / Full Stack
-- Contributed to the Project Approach and Technology Stack Selection file by adding descriptions for Vue.js, Bootstrap and PostGreSQL.
+- February 9th :Contributed to the Project Approach and Technology Stack Selection file by adding descriptions for Vue.js, Bootstrap and PostGreSQL.
 I also wrote     the integration and interoperability section with Alex.
-- Created a user story for available vehicule browsing page
+Added my role and description in the readme.
+Contributed to the Project Approach and Technology Stack       Selection file by adding descriptions for Vue.js, Bootstrap and PostGreSQL.
+I also wrote the integration and interoperability section with Alex.
-- Read over the read me and Project Approach files and corrected typos and other errors.
+- February 10th: Read over the read me and Project Approach files and corrected typos and other errors.
+Created a user story for available vehicule browsing page
-- Added my role and description in the readme
+- February 11th: Migrated the project and approach section of the readme to its own file in the sprint 1 folder.

 ### Mohammad Natsheh / Front-End
-- Febraury 2nd at 5pm : Worked on Readme role after 15 minute team meeting where decision was made.
+- February 2nd at 5pm : Worked on Readme role after 15 minute team meeting where decision was made.
 Readme description was completed after editing and consultating with team.
 - February 9th at 10pm : Initialize sprint 1 folder and created user story for navigation bar feature as well as splitting up user story into tasks.
 - February 12th at 3pm : Organize the Meeting Minutes file under sprint 1.